processwire/processwire-issues/.github/ISSUE_TEMPLATE.md

 <!--
 If you want your bug report
-* to be difficult to process and understand
+* to be more difficult to process and understand
 * to have many unnecessary follow-up questions
 * to take longer to fix then necessary don’t use this issue template.